VTCSecureLLC/ace-ios/README.md

 These are the steps you can follow to build ace-ios locally.

-1. Ensure you have Xcode installed on your mac.
+1. Ensure you have Xcode installed

 2. Install Homebrew from http://brew.sh